 - Talk to your adolescent about not smoking.
 Nicotine and other chemicals in cigarettes and cigars can increase anxiety.
 Ask your adolescent's provider for information if he or she currently smokes and needs help to quit.
 E-cigarettes and smokeless tobacco still contain nicotine.
 Talk to your adolescent's provider before he or she uses these products.

 Call your local emergency number (911 in the US) for any of the following:

 - Your child has chest pain, tightness, or heaviness that may spread to his or her shoulders, arms, jaw, neck, or back.

 - Your child says he or she feels like hurting himself or herself, or someone else.

-- Your child's symptoms get worse or do not get better with treatment.
+- Your child's symptoms do not get better with treatment.

 - Your child has new or worsening symptoms.

 - You have questions or concerns about your child's condition or care.